401Unauth/Palindrome-checker/README.md

 # Palindrome-checker
    This is a simple bit of javascript and python that checks if the provided word is a palindrome.
-Shell, and php implementations coming soon.
+Shell and php implementations coming soon.
 ## What is a palindrome?
 According to Wikipedia:
 > A palindrome is a word, number, phrase, or other sequence of characters which reads the same backward as forward